Mayeshamonjur/AISWE_Project/README.md

-This is the draft code for scraping the first best problem from the Algorithm section of Hackerrank.
-It is not yet automated for all problems.
+This is the draft code for scraping the first best problem from the Algorithm section of Hackerrank(subject to automation for all).
+We are currently working on finding grouth truth along with this.